SSDL-SNU/SNUPI/README.md

 # SNUPI
-  Structured Nucleic Acids Programming Interface is a multiscale analysis framework.
+  Structured Nucleic Acids Programming Interface is a multiscale analysis framework for the prediction of structured DNA assemblies.

 # Updates
   - v3.00 (2023/09/27)